 - Choices of salt include sea, kosher and seasoned salt such as garlic salt, onion salt or celery salt.

 - Sugar can be white or brown, where the later adds colour and flavour to barbecue.

-- Pepper is another ingredient to balance the mixture.
+- PEPPER is another ingredient to balance the mixture.
 But most importantly, it adds heat.
 Depending on your spicy heat tolerance, add ground pepper to the salt and sugar mixture bit by bit till it reaches the desired taste.

-- Pepper can be in the form of white pepper for gentler heat, black pepper for a stronger flavour or cayenne pepper, also known as red pepper that provides instant heat.
+- Pepper can be in the form of white pepper for a gentler heat, black pepper for a stronger flavour or cayenne pepper, also known as red pepper that provides instant heat.

 - Chili Powder ⇒ pungent earthy flavour ⇒ beef, lamb, pork and wild games

 - Cumin ⇒ aromatic with a nutty, lightly peppery flavour ⇒ beef, fish, pork, poultry and seafood

 - Paprika ⇒ deeper and heartier flavour ⇒ beef, fish, pork, poultry and seafood

 - Signature Flavours are your desired flavour.
 This creates your signature blend, your “secret recipe”.

 - Rosemary ⇒ fish and poultry

 - Thyme ⇒ fish, beef, pork and poultry

 - Ginger ⇒ fish, pork, poultry, seafood and wild game

 - Coriander ⇒ beef, lamb, pork and poultry